Tag Archives: vocabulary

 New Year, New Words, New You: Make The Most Of New Vocab!

 A new year means new opportunities.
 No, we don’t mean going to the gym with you for a week.
 It is a perfect time to learn cool new words!
-To that end, we provide great words every day through our Word of the Day and Synonym of the Day.
-These two daily offerings are fantastic ways to learn some awesome new words and synonyms.
-But …
+To that end, we provide great words every day through our Word of the Day.
+This daily offering is a fantastic way to learn some awesome new words.
+But how exactly do you learn new vocabulary? …

 Four times a year, the season officially changes.
 And each change is marked by a specific point known as an equinox or a solstice.
 One term is used for the transition from winter to spring and summer to fall, and one is used for the switch from spring to summer and fall to winter.
 Join us on a journey through the seasons as we break …

-5. A Word Guide To Classic Holiday Movies
+8. A Word Guide to Classic Holiday Movies

 Along with presents and beautifully decorated trees, the holidays deliver the blessing of movies that are part of many family traditions!
 From Miracle on 34th Street to Elf, these are the movies we watch over and over again every holiday season.
 (Ready for that Christmas Story marathon?
 We are!)
 These beloved classics are chockablock with dialogue we have heard so many times… but do we really …

 “See Spot.
 See Spot run.
 Run, Spot, run!”
 It’s easy to think children’s book authors always minimize the difficulty of vocabulary words to suit their young audiences.
 That’s certainly the case for easy-reader board books, like the classic See Spot Run, a go-to for youngest readers.
-But, some authors of classic children’s literature refuse to dumb down their language for their readers, no matter the …
+But some authors of classic children’s literature refuse to simplify their language for their readers, no matter the age. …

 Help your students learn scientific vocabulary with these learning games!
-Science and English meet in these activities for elementary students that will help them understand the language of scientists and researchers. 💡 Learning animal vocabulary First, watch this video about words for baby animals.
-Activity 1: Complete this word search.
+Science and English meet in these activities for elementary students that will help them understand the language of scientists and researchers. 💡 Learning animal vocabulary Activity 1: Complete this word search.
 Find the words they learned about in the video.
-Click the image to get the …
+Click the image to get the printable word search PDF.
+Activity 2: Read and draw …

 5 Easy Ways Word Of The Day Can Kickstart Kids’ Vocabulary